ms-iot/remote-wiring/README.md

 The main interface class of the RemoteWiring layer is RemoteDevice, and it is the main API entry point that should be used in most cases.
 It offers an interface that is nearly identical to what you will find in the Arduino Wiring API, and should therefore be familiar if you have written Arduino sketches yourself.
 However, It is safe to say that all calls through this layer are directed to the Firmata layer below it, so it is only necessary to bypass or extend this layer when very advanced behaviors are desired for a project!

 ###Firmata
-The implementation of Firmata is taken directly from the [Firmata repository](https://github.com/firmata/arduino), with absolute minimal changes (i.e. removing arduino/hardware dependencies), and is wrapped by a transparent [Windows Runtime Component](https://msdn.microsoft.com/en-us/library/hh441572.aspx) library class named UapFirmata.
+The implementation of Firmata is taken directly from the [Firmata repository](https://github.com/firmata/arduino), with absolute minimal changes (i.e. removing arduino/hardware dependencies), and is wrapped by a transparent [Windows Runtime Component](https://msdn.microsoft.com/en-us/library/hh441572.aspx) library class named UwpFirmata.
 The wrapper does not change or add functionality, it only provides parameter smoothing (i.e. `char *` -> `String`) and paradigm translation (i.e. `callbacks` -> `events`).
 This layer is completely independent from the RemoteWiring layer above it, so it can be used as a fully-functional Firmata implementation!

+One advantage UwpFirmata provides through the Windows operating system is the ability to read inputs on a background thread, rather than being constricted to a single thread of execution.
+In most cases, this thread is created and managed completely by the library.
+However, if you choose to construct the Firmata layer (UwpFirmata object) yourself, you can choose to enable this feature or not.
+If your project does not require reading inputs from the Arduino (or if you want to handle them yourself), you may be interested in heading to the [advanced usage](advanced.md) section for more information!

 ###Serial
 Serial is the transport layer, which provides the physical communication between applications and the Arduino device.
 IStream is the interface which defines the requirements of a communication stream between the Arduino and the application itself.
 Currently, this is implemented in the default library with the `BluetoothSerial` class as well as `USBSerial` for wired connections on Windows 10.
 There are five functions which need to be implemented should you choose to extend the capabilities of the library with other communication methods.
 These functions MUST be guaranteed to be synchronous operations in order to be consumed by the Firmata layer.